 The differential diagnosis of dyspnea depends on the duration of the symptom and the clinical setting.
 Conditions associated with acute dyspnea (developing over hours to a few days) are outlined under alarm conditions.

 Conditions associated with insidious development of dyspnea are outlined below.
-In an analysis of patients referred to a pulmonary clinic ...
+In an analysis of patients referred to a pulmonary clinic for evaluation ...